Harbor

-A harbor (American English), harbour (British English; see spelling differences), or haven is a sheltered body of water where ships, boats, and barges can be docked.
+A harbor (American English), or harbour (Commonwealth English; see spelling differences), is a sheltered body of water where ships, boats, and barges can be moored.
 The term harbor is often used interchangeably with port, which is a man-made facility built for loading and unloading vessels and dropping off and picking up passengers.
-Ports usually include one or more harbors.
-Alexandria Port in Egypt is an example of a port with two harbors.
+Harbors usually include one or more ports.
+Alexandria Port in Egypt, meanwhile, is an example of a port with two harbors.